 In the first formulation, a partition of the structure in the periodicity direction is defined.
 On each subinterval of the partition, corresponding to an homogeneous medium, the restriction of the eigenvectors is approximated by orthogonal polynomials (Gegenbauer ones for instance).
 These approximations are then introduced in Maxwell’s equations and an undersized matrix relation is obtained.
 The eigenvalue equation is deduced by adding to this undersized matrix relation the boundary conditions satisfied by the electromagnetic field components.

 - Second formulation of PMM

 However the connection of the boundary conditions to the undersized matrix is very technical and this process can be quite tedious.
 That is why we have introduced a second formulation which is conceptually synthetic and easier to implement.
 It consists in departing from an orthogonal set of polynomials and defining a set of modified polynomials basis that naturally and rigorously describe the transversal boundary conditions.
-One of the strengths of this version of the PMM, is that it allowed for an easy generalization to crossed lamellar gratings which would have been tedious with the former version.
+One of the strengths of this version of the PMM, is that it allowed for an easy generalization to crossed gratings, anisotropic and bi-anisotropic medium, which would have been tedious with the former version.

 PMM implementation in matched coordinates

 The aperiodic Fourier modal method (AFMM) is a hybrid method that combines a solver for periodic systems with perfectly matched layers (PMLs).
 The key challenge of implementing PMLs involves describing both the periodic incident plane wave (the input field) and the aperiodic scattered field (the output field) of the isolated device within the same formalism.
 To address this challenge, we introduce a hybrid method that combines a Fourier basis, Maxwell’s equations in complex coordinates, and the Stratton and Chu formulation.